neondatabase/neon/docs/rfcs/direct-io-for-reads.md

 **Direct IO** allows application's read/write system calls to bypass the kernel page cache.
 The filesystem is still involved because it is ultimately in charge of mapping the concept of files & offsets within them to sectors on block devices.
+Typically, the filesystem poses size and alignment requirements for memory buffers and file offsets (statx `Dio_mem_align` / `Dio_offset_align`), see [this gist](https://gist.github.com/problame/1c35cac41b7cd617779f8aae50f97155).

 **"buffered" vs "direct"**: the central distinction between buffered and direct IO is about who allocates and fills the IO buffers, and who controls when exactly the IOs are issued.
 In buffered IO, it's the syscall handlers,